molevolworkshop/molevolworkshop.github.io/software/jetstream2024.md

 ### Install the machine learning Jupyter notebook

 The machine learning tutorial is in the form of a Jupyter notebook.
-The notebook itself is saved to the `/usr/local/share/mole/machinelearning` directory (but is also available on Megan Smith's faculty page).
+The notebook itself is saved to the `/usr/local/share/examples/mole/machinelearning` directory (but is also available on Megan Smith's faculty page).
 ~~~~~~
 cd
 curl -LO https://molevolworkshop.github.io/faculty/smith/tutorial/Machine_Learning_for_Population_Genetics.ipynb
 curl -LO https://molevolworkshop.github.io/faculty/smith/tutorial/Models-01.png
-sudo mkdir -p /usr/local/share/mole/machinelearning
+sudo mkdir -p /usr/local/share/examples/mole/machinelearning
-sudo mv Machine_Learning_for_Population_Genetics.ipynb /usr/local/share/mole/machinelearning
+sudo mv Machine_Learning_for_Population_Genetics.ipynb /usr/local/share/examples/mole/machinelearning
 sudo chown -R exouser.exouser /usr/local/share/examples/mole/machinelearning
 ~~~~~~
+Last updated 2024-04-25.

 #### Create a virtual python environment mlenv

 The following installs the python packages required by the notebook.
 Just to be safe, I created a different virtual python environment (mlenv) for these installs.
 The specific versions of each module were specified in the Jupyter script used for the tutorial, so I stuck to those versions to make sure everything was compatible.
 ~~~~~~
 module list   # ensure anaconda is not loaded
-cd /usr/local/share/mole/machinelearning
+cd /usr/local/share/examples/mole/machinelearning
 python -m venv mlenv            # create python virtual environment mlenv
 source ./mlenv/bin/activate     # activate the python virtual environment mlenv
 python -m pip install msprime==1.2.0